-Just because we are thousands of miles away from good ole’ Yanquiland doesn’t mean we can’t join in on the holiday cheer and make an 80 degree festive Thanksgiving in Buenos Aires.
-Personally, I’ll be eating a meat-packed asado, but for those who feel that homesick food nostalgia during this eating season, here’s how to get some Thanks-action on Dia de Acción de Gracias, Argie style.
+Just because we are thousands of miles away from good ol’ Yanquilandia doesn’t mean we can’t pile our plates high in holiday cheer.
+Personally, I’ll be eating a meat-packed asado for my own steaksgiving, but for those who feel that homesick food nostalgia during the eating season, here’s how to get in on all the thankful action on Día de Acción de Gracias, Argie style.
+(Photo: Saveur)

 The Thanksgiving Essentials

-Cranberry Sauce (salsa de aranandos rojos) – Sorry friendos, you’re going to have a hard time finding this here.
-Jumbo and Barrio Chino used to carry the Ocean Spray canned variety, but this year looks like the shipment never made it.
+Cranberry Sauce (salsa de aranándos rojos) – Sorry friendos, you’re going to have a hard time finding this here.
+Jumbo and Barrio Chino used to carry the Ocean Spray canned variety, but these days it looks like the shipment never made it.
+Fresh cranberries (called either cranberries in an Argentina accent or arándanos rojos) occasionally pop up at barrio markets or good vegetable shops – but tend to be insanely expensive.
 Luckily, Argentina is known for their great Patagonian frutos del bosque, here are a few alternatives:

 - Cassis (Red Currants): In the UK they eat red currant jelly with lamb, so in tribute giving thanks to our friendly patriots across the Atlantic, it’s only fitting to eat it with turkey on Thanksgiving Day.
 Check out this local site that exports Argentine berries to get your supply.